Working Cat Program

 How much does it cost to adopt a working cat?

-*Though the adoption itself is free, we would require each working cat to go home with a feral cat winter shelter, so that the cat can be provided with a warm space during the winter months.
-The cost for each shelter is $20.
+*Although the adoption fee has been waived, we require each working cat to go home with a feral cat shelter to ensure they have a warm, comfortable space during the winter months.
+The cost for each shelter is $25.

 What do I do when I bring the cat home?